 The Museum Ludwig holds an outstanding collection of photographs encompassing some 70,000 works from the beginning of photography in the nineteenth century to the present.
-Starting March 24, 2017, parts of the Photographic Collection will be showcased in a special Photography Room within the permanent collection of the Ludwig Museum in an effort to gradually present the collection.
+Starting in 2017, parts of the Photographic Collection will be showcased in a special Photography Room within the permanent collection of the Ludwig Museum in an effort to gradually present the collection.
 The room provides the Museum Ludwig with a permanent space dedicated to photography.

 To expand our exhibition area, we are also simultaneously opening the FOTO LAB, a space in which children and adults can participate and experiment.
 Visitors will be able to experience how a camera obscura—the original camera—works, pose in front of a photo mural, or put together their own exhibition using fifty reproductions from the Photographic Collection.
 These reproductions were provided by Pixum, an online photo service based in Cologne.
 This space will animate the Museum Ludwig’s Photographic Collection in a number of ways while also making it more accessible.